-Although each of Major's books employs a different narrative method, they are similar in exploring problems of adolescence and family life.
-His early novels are notable for their use of Newfoundland local colour.
-In Hold Fast (1978, winner of the Governor General’s Award, the Canadian Library Association Award, and adapted for film), Far from Shore (1980, winner of the Canadian Young Adult Book Award) and Thirty-six Exposures (1984), Major traces the destructive changes to traditional outport family life and values brought on by unemployment and modern materialism.
-Dear Bruce Springsteen (1987) presents a boy's efforts to cope with his parents' separation.
+Major employs a variety of narrative styles and is noted for his use of Newfoundland local colour.
+In Hold Fast (1978, winner of the Governor General’s Award, the Canadian Library Association Award, and adapted for film) and Far from Shore (1980, winner of the Canadian Young Adult Book Award), Major traces the destructive changes to traditional outport family life and values brought on by unemployment and modern materialism.
 Blood Red Ochre (1989) combines the adolescent problem novel, historical fiction and time-shift fantasy to examine the extinction of Newfoundland's Beothuk people.

 Major produced a comic fantasy in Eating Between the Lines (1991, winner of the Canadian Library Association Book of the Year Award).
 In it, a teenager literally enters the world of classic books to prevent the dissolution of his parents' marriage and to solve his own romantic problems.
-Comic irony is uppermost in Diana: My Autobiography (1993), about an egocentric 11-year-old obsessed with the Royal Family.
-The House of Wooden Santas (1997) and Aunt Olga's Christmas Postcards (2005) are illustrated children's books for the Christmas season.
-Ann and Seamus (2003), critically praised and made into folk opera, is a novel in verse based on the true story of young Ann Harvey, who in 1828 helped to rescue Irish immigrants whose ship grounded on the coast of southern Newfoundland.
+The award-winning The House of Wooden Santas (1997) and Aunt Olga's Christmas Postcards (2005) are illustrated children's books for the Christmas season.
+Ann and Seamus (2003), with artwork by David Blackwood, received eleven award nominations and was made into a folk opera.
+It is a novel in verse based on the true story of young Ann Harvey, who in 1828 helped to rescue Irish immigrants whose ship was wrecked on the southwest coast of Newfoundland.

-Kevin Major lives and writes in St. John's, NL.
+Kevin Major lives and writes in St. John's, Newfoundland.